mzlogin/config-files/README.md

 * place ctags.exe

-	The plugin taglist required ctags.exe, so download it, and put it into YourVimInstallPath/vim74/ directory.
+	The plugin taglist required **Exuberant Ctags**, so download it, and put it into YourVimInstallPath/vim74/ directory.

+    (You can download ctags and cscope I am used [here](http://pan.baidu.com/s/1c06ucTi).)

 * place cscope.exe (*optional*)